gt-team-blue/sfs-front-end/README.md

 ## Install Guide
 **Pre-Requisites:**

 For the installation and running of any component of the Stories for Sustainability project, we assume the user has installed both Git and Node.js for the command line.

+The user will also need to install the [Expo CLI](https://docs.expo.io/versions/latest/get-started/installation/) as well as [CocoaPods](https://guides.cocoapods.org/using/getting-started.html) in build the mobile app.
+To run the mobile app, the user will need to have a recent installation of [Xcode](https://developer.apple.com/xcode/).

 The rest of the dependent third-party libraries should be automatically installed and managed via NPM (packaged with Node.js).

-The user will also need to install the [Expo CLI](https://docs.expo.io/versions/latest/get-started/installation/) as well as [CocoaPods](https://guides.cocoapods.org/using/getting-started.html) in order to run the mobile app.

 **Installation:**